 Once finished, with its 55-km track between Innsbruck and Fortezza, the Brenner Base Tunnel will be the longest underground railway connection in the world.
 In addition to offering an alternative to the road transport mainly used for the northsouth connections between Austria and Italy, the new line will reduce travel time by 55 minutes compared to the existing railway connection.
 This will be achieved by eliminating the steep slopes of the current line and allowing the use of longer trains with increased freight load capacity, which will require less power and energy.
-Our client BBT has estimated the reduction in CO{2eq} emissions associated with the new transport option offered by the construction of the tunnel.
-It analysed traffic scenarios and produced an estimate of the amount of CO{2eq} associated with the construction phase, therefore considering the so-called "zero project hypothesis"3.
-A time of about 14 vears has been estimated to offset the CO2, emissions associated with the construction of the Base Tunnel, with a subsequent tCO{2eq} saving of about 200,000 tonnes every year of the infrastructure's life cycle.
+Our client BBT has estimated the reduction in CO2eq emissions associated with the new transport option offered by the construction of the tunnel.
+It analysed traffic scenarios and produced an estimate of the amount of CO2eq associated with the construction phase, therefore considering the so-called "zero project hypothesis".
+A time of about 14 vears has been estimated to offset the CO2 emissions associated with the construction of the Base Tunnel, with a subsequent tCO200 saving of about 200,000 tonnes every year of the infrastructure's life cycle.

+Work on the Brenner Base Tunnel commenced as contractually provided for in September 2016 and is slated to take around 7 years overall.
 At the end of 2021, the contract was approximately 70% completed.